kapunahelewong/angular-to-do-example/README.md

 This component is called `ItemComponent`, and its selector is `app-item`.
 You use a selector just like regular HTML tags by placing it within other templates.
-When a selector is in a template, the browser renders the template of the component within the parent component.
+When a selector is in a template, the browser renders the template of that component.
 This tutorial guides you through creating two components and using one within the other.

 Angular's component model offers strong encapsulation and an intuitive application structure.